Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-vss.rst

 Supported Parameters
 ====================

 The complete list of supported parameters for the VSS FFT is shown in the L2/include/vss/vss_fft_ifft_1d/vss_fft_ifft_pararms.cfg.
 Please edit only the parameters in this file to configure the VSS FFT.
-Please see API reference on vss_fft_ifft_1d_graph.hpp for details on the AIE configurable parameters.
+Please see API reference on vss_fft_ifft_1d_graph.hpp for details on the AI Engine configurable parameters.

 +-----------------------------+--------------------------------------------------------------------------------------------------------------------------------------------+
 | [Category] Parameter        | Description                                                                                                                                |